computerrock/javascript-team-toolbox/README.md

 ### Other documents

 In [`./other-docs/`](./other-docs) folder you will find other equally useful guides and files.
 Feel free to check them out on your own.
 Have idea about some new useful guide?
 Please submit it in pull request.
-Happy hacking!

-### Starter packs

-Example project starter packs located in [`./starter-packs`](./starter-packs) folder (TODO)

 ### Packages